NOAA Ship Okeanos Explorer: 2022 Expeditions Overview

 February - November 2022

 In 2022, NOAA Ocean Exploration will spend more than 200 days at sea while exploring two ocean basins.
 From February through mid-August, NOAA Ocean Exploration will continue operations in the deep waters of the North Atlantic Ocean on NOAA Ship Okeanos Explorer.
-After we wrap up our work in the Atlantic, we’ll transit through the Panama Canal and kick off our return to the Pacific with a series of expeditions along the U.S. West Coast this fall.
+After we wrap up our work in the Atlantic, we’ll transit through the Panama Canal and kick off our return to the Pacific with a mapping expedition along the U.S. West Coast this fall.

 In 2022, NOAA Ocean Exploration plans to complete the Atlantic Seafloor Partnership for Integrated Research and Exploration (ASPIRE) campaign in support of the Galway Statement on Atlantic Ocean Cooperation with expeditions focused on the Southeast United States, the Caribbean, and the Mid-Atlantic Ridge.
 ASPIRE is a major multiyear, multinational, collaborative ocean exploration campaign that is increasing our understanding about the biological, geological, chemical, and physical characteristics of the North Atlantic Ocean and providing timely and actionable information to support decision-making.